Insensitizing control problems for the stabilized Kuramoto-Sivashinsky system: Acknowledgements

 \section{Acknowledgements}

 The work of the first author is partially supported by the French government research program ``Investissements d'Avenir" through the IDEX-ISITE initiative 16-IDEX-0001 (CAP 20-25).
-The work of the second author has been partially supported by the program ``Estancias posdoctorales por M\'exico" of CONACyT, Mexico and by Project IN100919 of DGAPA-UNAM, Mexico.
+The work of the second author has been partially supported by the program ``Estancias Posdoctorales por México para la Formación y Consolidación de las y los Investigadores por México'' and by project A1-S-17475 of CONACyT, Mexico, and by the project IN109522 of DGAPA-UNAM, Mexico.